The ability to pay with Bitcoin or with some other cryptocurrency in stores remains uncommon.

 Note that, all crypto debit card providers will require some kind of identification documents.

-When using the services, the card provider will usually issue you with a custodial cryptocurrency wallet that will be used as a source of funds for your card.
+When using these services, the card provider will usually issue you with a custodial cryptocurrency wallet that will be used as a source of funds for your card.

 The wallet provided by a debit card provider will be a custodial wallet and therefore, you should never keep a lot of funds on it.

-Use a non-custodial wallet for your primary funds and occasionally top up the wallet provided by a card provider with amounts you're a planning to spend in the near term.
+Use a non-custodial wallet for your primary funds and occasionally top up the wallet provided by a card provider with amounts you're a planning to spend.